The fourth edition of the EAA is scheduled for September 2026. More information about this event will be published on this page in spring 2026.

 You can see the view of the rooms available to our students by clicking on this link.
 The room is equipped with bed linen and a towel

-Departures from the dormitory are planned for Saturday.
-The table below presents the mobility plan in Radom during the second edition (March/April 2025) of the BIP EAA.
+The table below presents the mobility plan in Radom during the second edition (April 2025) of the BIP EAA (Artificial intelligence, mobility and innovation in engineering).
 The ceremonial opening of the BIP will take place at the main headquarters of the Faculty of Mechanical Engineering (Borki campus; Address: Harcmistrza Kapitana Eugeniusza Stasieckiego 54, 26-612 Radom) at 10:00 AM in lecture hall A1.
 On the inauguration day (April 7), students will gather in the parking lot in front of the Department of Automotive Vehicles (Address: 45 Chrobrego Street) at 9:15 AM, from where we will travel together to the Borki campus.
 Students from Lithuania and Latvia will use their own cars.
 Students from Greece will receive transportation provided by the EAA organizers.
 After the opening ceremony, we will back to the Department of Automotive Vehicles located at 45 Chrobrego Street, where the next part of the integration activities will take place.

 *This is a preliminary plan that may be subject to change due to weather conditions, business and other risk factors that are currently difficult to predict.
 Nevertheless, URad. will make every effort to implement the BIP in accordance with the original assumptions.
 If any changes to the BIP are made, we will inform about them on this site and directly through contact with our partners who have expressed interest in participating in the program.